Pear Rootstock

 Standard: betulifolia, calleryana, ussuriensis

-Seedlings from the species Pyrus betulifolia (zone 5) and Pyrus calleryana (zone 5-6) are frequently used as a high vigor rootstock for pears, and they are similar in that they are fairly tolerant of soils that are quite heavy, wet, or dry.
+Seedlings from the species Pyrus betulifolia (zone 5) and Pyrus calleryana (zone 5-6) are frequently used as a high vigor rootstock for pears, and they are similar in that they are fairly tolerant of soils that are heavy, wet, or dry.
 Betulifolia, however, has the advantage when it comes to drought, and calleryana has the advantage when it comes to excess moisture.
 Betulifolia also tolerates saline soil quite well, but neither of them perform better than Pyrus communis (the European pear) in alkaline soil.

 In short, if you are in zone 5 or higher, and you are looking for a vigorous rootstock for a Japanese pear (Pyrus pyrifolia), then you should use betulifolia.
-For European pears, you are better off with an OHxF rootstock (Old Home x Farmingdale), since they can dramatically shorten the amount of time you have to wait before they produce, but if your soil conditions are quite harsh, especially when it comes to high density or excess moisture, then you might want to prioritize betulifolia.
-It is difficult for me to recommend calleryana for anything, even if your soil is occasionally saturated, because it is extremely invasive in some regions and, as I have mentioned, it has a few other disadvantages compared to betulifolia.
+For European pears, you are better off with an OHxF rootstock (Old Home x Farmingdale), since they can dramatically shorten the amount of time you have to wait before they produce, but if your soil conditions are quite harsh, especially when it comes to density or moisture, then you might want to prioritize betulifolia.
+It is difficult for me to recommend calleryana for anything, even if your soil is occasionally saturated, because it is extremely invasive in some regions and, as I have mentioned, it has more disadvantages when compared to betulifolia.

 Pyrus ussuriensis seedlings, also referred to as the Harbin pear, are a cold hardy and (a more consistently) fireblight resistant alternative to betulifolia, calleryana, and communis, but it is best used as a rootstock for Asian pears.
-When European pears are grafted to it, pear decline can kill the tree very quickly, but this disease can be rare in some regions and it is only spread by the pear psylla insect.
-I am not sure if ussuriensis is as thorny or if it suckers as much as the other Asian species mentioned above, and I am under the impression that it requires well-drained soil.
-It’s quite difficult to find reliable information about this species, even though some people continue to prioritize its use for European pears (and, more appropriately, their hybrids), since it happens to be the most cold hardy rootstock available (zone 2 or 3).
+Pear decline can kill European pear trees very quickly when they are grafted to this rootstock, but this disease is quite rare in some regions and it is only spread by the pear psylla insect.

 Semi-Vigorous: OHxF 97